redhair-demon/eu4-generator/README.md

 - `localisation/random_map_mod_loc_l_english.yml` - Localisation file, incudes *normalized* names of all objects (provinces, areas, regions, etc.).
 ### Outside mod directory:
 - `{mod name}.mod` - Mod descriptor.

+## Known issues
+- For some Custom Nation configs (religion, prime culture and technology group, as I found) EU4 can`t create Generic Missions, nation would be without any missions.
+So, when you start game, firstly check missions tree, if it is empty - try to choose different place or re-generate files
+- Some decisions also often can`t work
+- There are provinces with natives, that you can colonize, but there are no Colonial Regions (yet, I hope)
+- There are no HRE and other structures that "hard-coded" in EU4 (because it would be pretty hard to add these sctructures in random generation)